bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 ---

 <p class="introduction">
   The release of [form-js@1.6](https://github.com/bpmn-io/form-js) didn't take long, but its impact on handling array data is a game changer.
-In this update, we introduce two powerful components: tables for elegant tabular data display and dynamic lists for crafting flexible, repeatable, and editable form sections.
-These components are designed to enable working with complex data arrangements, without altering the familiar workflow of the form builder.
+This update introduces two powerful components: tables for elegant tabular data display and dynamic lists for crafting flexible, repeatable, and editable form sections.
+We designed these components to allow working with complex data arrangements without altering the familiar workflow of the form builder.
 </p>

 <!-- continue -->

-In our continuous effort over recent months, we wanted to build a powerful way you deal with arrays of data.
-Our goal was to enable handling of arrays of any data structures, giving you complete control over your data outputs.
+In our continuous effort over recent months, we wanted to build a powerful way to deal with arrays of data.
+Our goal was to enable the handling of arrays of any data structures, giving you complete control over your data outputs.
 We settled on a very flexible solution while maintaining the ease and familiarity of the current form builder interactions.

 ## Dynamic Lists, the Flexible Solution to Array Data

-Our new dynamic list component brings flexibility to form-js, enabling users to dynamically add or remove repetitions of a form section, while handling all the data mapping for you out of the box.
+Our new dynamic list component brings flexibility to form-js, enabling users to dynamically add or remove repetitions of a form section while handling all the data mapping for you out of the box.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-dynamic-list.gif">